rajshak123/Weather/README.md

 It uses yargs for command line configuration.
 Uses Google Geolocation API for converting location into co-ordinates.
 And uses Dark Sky API for fetching the weather based on the co-ordinates.

+And then displays Current Temperature,Humidity and Wind Speed.